marjoleinF/gamtree/README.md

 #>  gamtree      gam     tree
 #> 2.001505 2.001505 2.166788
 ```

+The predicted values seem very similar, but not the same.

 The same happens when we have no global parameters, but re-estimate the smooth parameters, given the subgroups from the tree: